Monsoon Palace, also known as Sajjangarh Palace, stands on Bansdara Peak, where Mewar rulers once tracked monsoon clouds above Udaipur.

 Architecture of the Palace

-The style of the Monsoon Palace is a blend of Rajput and Mughal styles.
+Monsoon Palace combines Rajput and Mughal architecture with marble design and rainwater harvesting systems.
 It is made of pure white marble and has beautiful carvings and bridges.
 Large windows and open verandas let fresh air in and offer a beautiful view outside.

 The palace has many rooms, halls and courtyards.
-The skilled and artistic work of the builders can be seen in every area.
+You can see the skilled and artistic work of the builders in every area.
 The palace looks beautiful, especially at sunset, due to the marble used in it and its strategic location.

 Rainwater harvesting techniques are also part of the design.
 The palace was self-sufficient during the rainy season as it had channels and reservoirs that collected rainwater.